Kate Middleton's cancer is 'in remission' as she remains 'focused' on recovery

 Kate Middleton has announced that her cancer is in remission.

-On Tuesday, the Princess of Wales took to social media to share the big news.
+On Tuesday, the Princess of Wales – who shared her diagnosis in March – took to social media to share the big news.

 "I wanted to take the opportunity to say thank you to The Royal Marsden for looking after me so well during the past year," she wrote on X. "My heartfelt thanks goes to all those who have quietly walked alongside William and me as we have navigated everything."